mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 Here's what those two guidelines mean:

-Why does a FAVR car allowance use a standard automobile?
+Why does FAVR use a standard auto?

 The standard vehicle provides a constant, while base locality costs vary.
-The goal is to reimburse employees for the appropriate level of business expenses.
-Different vehicles will drive expenses upward or downward (e.g. F-150 vs. Prius) but have no bearing on what the employer should pay, since that's a personal choice.
+The goal is to reimburse employees for business expenses at the appropriate level.

 Each employee receives a vehicle reimbursement schedule that pays the business use percentage of both types of costs: